 Making matters worse, the little food that is available to these survivors is now being sold at absurdly high prices (the price of vegetables, for example, has tripled) in markets that are oftentimes too far to reach.
 This, in turn, requires that these desperate, fatigued, and hungry individuals wade through dangerous, unpredictable waters for hours on end just to feed themselves and their families.

 In response to the destruction that has happened in Pakistan, Save the Children’s country director, Khuram Gondal stated: “The true devastation caused by these floods is becoming clearer every day.
 As well as dealing with the wreckage, the country is now facing a full-blown hunger crisis.”

-Research by Save the Children has found that 86% of Pakistani families affected by the flood have lost their incomes completely due to floods, and are unable to afford food.
+Research by Save the Children has found that 86% of Pakistani families affected by the flood have lost their incomes completely and are unable to afford food.
 Some families are in such a state of desperation that they are encouraging their children to roam the streets and beg.
 Others are even willing to marry their children off in the hopes that they’ll survive with someone else.
 In a report by Save the Children, as many as 55 parents admitted to parting with their children and leaving them in the hands of somebody else just so they could survive.

 You might also like: Why We Should Care About Global Food Security

 With 39% of the country’s workforce involved in agriculture, this year’s unprecedented monsoon season has been catastrophic to say the least.
 The record-breaking rains and floods that pummeled the Pakistan landscape left many farmers ill-prepared, and thus unable to preserve their crops.

 Right before their eyes, their entire livelihoods – farms and other forms of agriculture that provide the food that makes up the backbone of the Pakistani diet – were completely swept away, leaving many of them desperately scouring the floodwaters for anything that they could save to survive the months ahead.